 submitted by Lindsay Heckler, Supervising Attorney

 The Center for Elder Law & Justice is available to help.
-If you are a resident or family member of a resident and have questions or concerns about the misuse of antipsychotic medications, please contact us at (716) 853-3087.
-In addition, our free legal advice helpline can provide answers to brief legal questions to residents of NYS who are 55 or older.
-Call 1-844-481-0973 between 9-11am to reach an attorney directly, or call and leave a message.
-The helpline can also be contacted via email at email@example.com.
+If you are a resident or family member of a resident in a long-term care facility, and have questions or concerns about visitation, please contact us at (716) 853-3087.
+In addition, our free legal advice helpline can provide answers to brief legal questions to residents of New York State who are 55 or older.
+Call at 1-844-481-0973 between 9am and 11am to reach an attorney directly or call and leave a message.
+The helpline can also be contacted via e-mail at firstname.lastname@example.org.